stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 > Contexts exist to provide configurations for TF.
 To avoid coupling live resources directly to contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that the context specifies.

 The `description` is deliberately not used by the tooling, so that you can leave it empty, or do whatever you wish with it.

-The `context.json` file stores configuration for TF remote state storage.
-We could have tried to define the remote state with TF _backend_ configuration files and set the generated commands to use these directly.
-This would have made it more complex for us to programmatically change or validate the configuration for the remote state.

-The configuration file uses JSON because JSON documents can be read and written by the widest range of tools and programming languages.
-For example, we can work directly with JSON in UNIX shell scripts by using [jq](https://jqlang.org/).

 ### Managing TF Variables for a Context